TreasureProject/treasure-subgraphs/README.md

 ### Development

 - Create a PR pointing to the `master` branch
-- Run the [Deploy workflow](https://github.com/TreasureProject/treasure-subgraphs/actions/workflows/deploy.yaml) with the following config options:
+- Run the [Deploy Graph workflow](https://github.com/TreasureProject/treasure-subgraphs/actions/workflows/deploy.yaml) with the following config options:
   - `Environment`: Development
   - `Subgraph`: Name of the subgraph to build, from the list above
   - `Custom subgraph name` (optional): Custom value to override the name of the subgraph deployed to the remote environment.
 Defaults to `<subgraph>-dev` for Arbitrum Sepolia and `<subgraph>-<chain>-dev` for others.